Integrated-Quantum-Photonics-Group/pleasant/README.md

 However, if you write your own custom loader function for your data saving scheme, you can still make use of all data analysis features of this package.

+_We note that this package was only tested with data generated on a specific experimental setup.
+As stated in the license, we cannot guarantee that it will fulfill whatever requirements your research data might have._

 ## Attribution

 If you are publishing any work based on using pleasant as an analysis tool, please mention it e.g. in the methods section